What Will Happen If You Deactivate Your Twitter Account

 4. Reusing Twitter Email (that you tried registering before)

-Creating a Twitter account majorly requires an email address and phone number for verification purposes.
+Creating a Twitter account mainly requires an email address and phone number for verification purposes.
 And, the email address used for one Twitter account cannot be used for another account, unless and until the first account is deleted.